 The Patient Navigation Program provides patient navigators to ensure prompt care for underserved women seeking breast health services at Harris Health System.

-The Breast Cancer Screening Program provides breast cancer screening, diagnostics and treatment to women in Liberty County who have little or no health insurance.
+The Breast Cancer Screening and Diagnosis Program provides breast cancer screening, diagnostics and treatment to uninsured and undersinsured women in Liberty County.

 The Breast Health Access Project provides breast cancer education, screening and navigation services and follow up care to underserved LGBT women.